marcin-chwedczuk/_blog/_posts/2017-11-08-java-streams-best-practices.md

 You may also consider using static import for your own frequently used collectors.

-* Use the following pattern when you sort stream values at hoc
+* Use the following pattern when you sort stream values at hoc:
 {% highlight java %}
 List<Student> result = students.stream()
 	.sorted(